bongiozzo/musica_mustdie/output/band_nazareth.md

 # Nazareth

-Дискография
-"Nazareth" 1971, Hard Rock
-"Exercises" 1972, Hard Rock
-"Razamanaz" 1973, Hard Rock
-"Loud 'N' Proud" 1973, Hard Rock
-"Rampant" 1974, Hard Rock
-"Hair Of The Dog" 1975, Hard Rock
-"Close Enough For Rock'n'roll" 1976, Hard Rock
-"Play 'N' The Game" 1976, Hard Rock
-"Expect No Mercy" 1977, Hard Rock
-"No Mean City" 1978, Hard Rock
-"Malice In Wonderland" 1980, Hard Rock
-"The Fools Circle" 1981, Hard Rock
-"Snaz" 1981, Hard Rock
-"2xS" 1982, Hard Rock
-"Sound Elixir" 1983, Hard Rock
-"The Catch" 1984, Hard Rock
-"Cinema" 1986, Hard Rock
-"Snakes 'N' Ladders" 1989, Hard Rock
-"No Jive" 1992, Hard Rock
-"Move Me" 1995, Hard Rock
-"Greatest Hits" 1996, Hard Rock
-"Boogaloo" 1998, Hard Rock
-"The Newz" 2008, Hard Rock
-"Big Dogz" 2011, Hard Rock
+(Hard-rock Pioneers)

+## Дискография

+### "Nazareth" 1971, Hard Rock

+1.Witchdoctor Woman
+2.Dear John
+3.Empty Arms, Empty Heart
+4.I Had A Dream
+5.Red Light Lady
+6.Fat Man
+7.Country Girl
+8.Morning Dew
+9.The King Is Dead

+### "Exercises" 1972, Hard Rock

+01.I Will Not Be Led
+02.Cat's Eye, Apple Pie
+03.In My Time
+04.Woke Up This Morning
+05.Called Her Name
+06.Fool About You
+07.Love, Now You're Gone
+08.Madelaine
+09.Sad Song
+10.1692 (Glen Coe Massacre)

+### "Razamanaz" 1973, Hard Rock

+1.Razamanaz [3:50]
+2.Alcatraz [4:22]
+3.Vigilante Man [5:22]
+4.Woke Up This Morning [3:51]
+5.Night Woman [3:28]
+6.Bad Bad Boy [3:56]
+7.Sold My Soul [4:47]
+8.Too Bad So Sad [2:54]
+9.Broken Down Angel [3:44]

+### "Loud 'N' Proud" 1973, Hard Rock

+1.Go Down Fighting
+2.Not Fakin' It
+3.Turn On Your Receiver
+4.Teenage Nervous Breakdown
+5.Free Wheeler
+6.This Flight Tonight
+7.Child In The Sun
+8.The Ballad Of Hollis Brown

+### "Rampant" 1974, Hard Rock

+1.Silver Dollar Forger
+2.Glad When You're Gone
+3.Loved And Lost
+4.Shanghai'd In Shanghai
+5.Jet Lag
+6.Light My Way
+7.Sunshine
+8.(a)Shapes Of Things
+(b)Space Safari

+### "Hair Of The Dog" 1975, Hard Rock

+1.Hair Of The Dog
+2.Miss Misery
+3.Guilty
+4.Changin' Times
+5.(a)Beggars Day (b)Rose In Heather
+6.Whisky Drinkin' Woman
+7.Please Don't Judas Me

+### "Close Enough For Rock'n'roll" 1976, Hard Rock

+1.Telegram
+2.Vicki
+3.Homesick Again
+4.Vancouver Shakedown
+5.Born Under The Wrong Sign
+6.Loretta
+7.Carry Out Feelings
+8.Lift The Lid
+9.You're The Violin

+### "Play 'N' The Game" 1976, Hard Rock

+1.Somebody To Roll
+2.Down Home Girl
+3.Flying
+4.Waiting For The Man
+5.Born To Love
+6.I Want To Do Everything For You
+7.I Don't Want To Go On Without You
+8.Wild Honey
+9.L.A.
+Girls

+### "Expect No Mercy" 1977, Hard Rock

+01.Expect No Mercy
+02.Gone Dead Train
+03.Shot Me Down
+04.Revenge Is Sweet
+05.Gimme What's Mine
+06.Kentucky Fried Blues
+07.New York Broken Toy
+08.Busted
+09.Place In Your Heart
+10.All The Kings Horses

+### "No Mean City" 1978, Hard Rock

+1.Just To Get Into It
+2.May The Sunshine
+3.Simple Solution
+4.Star
+5.Claim To Fame
+6.Whatever You Want Babe
+7.What's In It For Me
+8.No Mean City

+### "Malice In Wonderland" 1980, Hard Rock

+1. Holiday
+ 2. Showdown At The Border
+ 3. Talkin' To One Of The Boys
+ 4. Heart's Grown Cold
+ 5. Fast Cars
+ 6. Big Boy
+ 7. Talkin' 'Bout Love
+ 8. Fallen Angel
+ 9. Ship Of Dreams
+10. Turning A New Leaf
+11. Heart's Grown Cold
+12. Razamanaz
+13. Hair of the Dog
+14. Talkin' to One of the Boys

+### "The Fools Circle" 1981, Hard Rock

+01.Dressed To Kill
+02.Another Year
+03.Moonlight Eyes
+04.Pop The Silo
+05.Let Me Be Your Leader
+06.We Are The People
+07.Every Young Man's Dream
+08.Little Part Of You
+09.Cocaine (Live)
+10.Victoria

+### "Snaz" 1981, Hard Rock

+disc one
+telegram:
+part 1 - on your way / part 2 - so you want to be a rock 'n' roll star / part 3 - sound check
+razamanaz
+i want to do everything for you this flight tonight beggar's day every young man's dream heart's grown cold java blues cocaine big boy disc two holiday dressed to kill hair of the dog expect no mercy shapes of things let me be your leader love hurts tush
+бонусы:
+juicy lucy (студийный трек с оригинального издания) morning dew (студийная версия 1981 года с оригинального издания Snaz)

+### "2xS" 1982, Hard Rock

+01.Love Leads To Madness
+02.Boys In The Band
+03.You Love Another
+04.Gatecrash
+05.Games
+06.Back To The Trenches
+07.Dream On
+08.Lonely In The Night
+09.Preservation
+10.Take The Rap

+### "Sound Elixir" 1983, Hard Rock

+01.All Nite Radio
+02.Milk And Honey
+03.Whippin' Boy
+04.Rain On The Window
+05.Backroom Boys
+06.Why Don't You Read The Book
+07.I Ran
+08.Rags To Riches
+09.Local Still
+10.Where Are You Now?

+### "The Catch" 1984, Hard Rock

+1.Party Down
+2.Ruby Tuesday
+3.Last Exit Brooklyn
+4.Moondance
+5.Love Of Freedom
+6.This Month's Messiah
+7.You Don't Believe In Us
+8.Sweetheart Tree
+9.Road To Nowhere

+### "Cinema" 1986, Hard Rock

+1.Cinema [4:48]
+2.Juliet [4:13]
+3.Just Another Heartache [5:01]
+4.Other Side Of You [3:48]
+5.Hit The Fan [3:39]
+6.One From The Heart [4:20]
+7.Salty Salty [3:46]
+8.White Boy [5:07]
+9.A Veteran's Song [5:23]

+### "Snakes 'N' Ladders" 1989, Hard Rock

+1. We Are Animals
+2. Lady Luck
+3. Hang On To A Dream
+4. Piece Of My Heart
+5. Trouble
+6. The Key
+7. Back To School
+8. Girls
+9. Donna Get Off That Crack
+10. See You, See Me
+11. Helpless

+(p) 1989 Vertigo

+### "No Jive" 1992, Hard Rock

+1.Hire And Fire
+ 2.Do You Wanna Play House
+ 3.Right Between The Eyes
+ 4.Every Time It Rains
+ 5.Keeping Our Love Alive
+ 6.Thinkin' Man's Nightmare
+ 7.Lap Of Luxury
+ 8.Cry Wolf
+ 9.The Rowan Tree/Tell Me That You Love Me
+10.Cover Your Heart

+### "Move Me" 1995, Hard Rock

+1. Let Me Be Your Dog
+2. Can't Shake Those Shakes
+3. Crack Me Up
+4. Move Me
+5. Steamroller
+6. Stand By Your Beds
+7. Rip It Up
+8. Demon Alcohol
+9. You Had It Comin'
+10. Bring It On Home To Mama
+11. Burning Down
+12. Razamanaz
+13. My White Bicycle
+14. This Flight Tonight

+(p) 1995 Mayhem

+### "Greatest Hits" 1996, Hard Rock

+1. Razamanaz
+2. Holy Roller
+3. Shanghai'd In Shanghai
+4. Love Hurts
+5. Turn On Your Receiver
+6. Bad Bad Boy
+7. This Flight Tonight
+8. Broken Down Angel
+9. Sunshine
+10. My White Bicycle
+11. Woke Up This Morning

+(P)c 1996

+### "Boogaloo" 1998, Hard Rock

+1. Light Comes Down
+2. Cheerleader
+3. Loverman
+4. Open Up Woman
+5. Talk Talk
+6. Nothing So Good
+7. Party
+8. God Save The South
+9. Robber And The Roadie
+10. Waiting
+11. May Heaven Keep You

+(p) 1998 CMC International

+### "The Newz" 2008, Hard Rock

+01. Goin Loco 05:24
+02. Day at the Beach 04:56
+03. Liar 06:44
+04. See Me 04:54
+05. Enough Love 05:50
+06. Warning 04:36
+07. Mean Streets 04:16
+08. Road Trip 02:48
+09. Gloria 05:48
+10. Keep on Travellin 03:56
+11. Loggin on 04:50
+12. The Gathering 07:08
+13. Dying Breed 13:23

+### "Big Dogz" 2011, Hard Rock

+01. Big Dog's Gonna Howl :03:58
+02. Claimed :03:55
+03. No Mean Monster :05:01
+04. When Jesus Comes To Save The World Again :06:24
+05. Radio :04:17
+06. Time And Tide :07:20
+07. Lifeboat :04:58
+08. The Toast :03:59
+09. Watch Your Back :04:32

 ## Отношения с другими группами